Redhead (bird): Description

-Males
+Male

-During breeding season, adult males have a copper head and neck, with a black breast.
-The back and sides are gray, the belly is white and the rump and tail are black.
-Male bills are pale blue with a black tip and a thin ring separating the two colors.
-Non-breeding males lose the copper color and instead have brown heads.
+During breeding season, the adult males has a copper head and neck, with a black breast.
+The back and sides are gray, the belly is white, and the rump and tail are black.
+A male's bill is pale blue with a black tip, with a thin ring separating the two colors.
+A nonbreeding mals loses the copper color and instead has a brown head.
 The eyes are yellow, one of the most obvious distinctions from canvasback and common pochard, which have red eyes.